 - Hammer skills and power tools

 - Demolition and truck driving

-When writing your entry-level construction laborer resume, focus on education, skills and knowledge.
+When writing your entry-level construction laborer resume, focus on your education, skills and knowledge.

-Specific safety knowledge or internship experiences are great resume builders to include in your resume.
+Specific safety knowledge or internship experiences are great resume builders to include on your resume.

 Observe the following rules while writing your entry-level construction resume:

-- Always remember to include a career profile or summary
+Always remember to include a career objective or summary

-- Mention your educational experiences first, followed by your professional experiences, this include part-time work and internships
+Mention your educational experiences first, followed by your professional experiences, this includes part-time work and internships

 When looking for entry-level construction jobs, there are three particularly strong points to include on your resume.
 They are: